underpostnet/engine/src/client/public/nexodev/docs/references/Observability and Events.md

   vultr_bandwidth_limit_bytes
 ```

-It renames the file into place, because the collector may read it mid-write, and mirrors both values into the root env store as `VULTR_BANDWIDTH_USAGE_BYTES` and `VULTR_BANDWIDTH_LIMIT_BYTES` for anything that reads configuration rather than metrics.
+It renames the file into place, because the collector may read it mid-write, and mirrors both values into the host configuration store as `VULTR_BANDWIDTH_USAGE_BYTES` and `VULTR_BANDWIDTH_LIMIT_BYTES` for anything that reads configuration rather than metrics.

 Threshold events declare no probe: their rules read these series, so `--list` reports no probe row for them and the "no resolvable probe targets" warning applies only to rules that actually read `probe_success`.